Mil000D/APBD/README.md

 # APBD
-C# projects connected with usage of databases and .NET
+C# projects related to the use of databases and .Net.